pac4j/pac4j/README.md

 #### pac4j-core: this is the core module of the project with the core classes/interfaces

-* the *Client* interface is the **main API of the project** as it defines the mechanism that all clients must follow: getRedirectionUrl(WebContext,boolean,boolean), getCredentials(WebContext) and getUserProfile(Credentials,WebContext)
+* the *Client* interface is the **main API of the project** as it defines the mechanism that all clients must follow: redirect(WebContext,boolean,boolean), getCredentials(WebContext) and getUserProfile(Credentials,WebContext)
 * the *Credentials* class is the base class for all credentials
 * the *UserProfile* class is the base class for all user profiles (it is associated with attributes definition and converters)
 * the *CommonProfile* class inherits from the *UserProfile* class and implements all the common getters that profiles must have (getFirstName(), getEmail()...)